odoo/documentation/content/applications/finance/fiscal_localizations/australia.rst

 .. image:: australia/PAY_9.png
    :align: center

-a.
-Allowances.
-To incorporate various types of allowances into an employee's payslip, begin by creating them in Payroll ‣ Configuration ‣ Other Input Types.
+1. **Allowances**.
+To incorporate various types of allowances into an employee's payslip, begin by creating them in :menuselection:`Payroll ‣ Configuration ‣ Other Input Types`.
 Once the other input type is created (e.g. Laundry), make sure to tick the “Is an Allowance” checkbox.

 .. image:: australia/PAY_10.png
    :align: center

 .. important::
-   withholding for allowances is not computed automatically as of Odoo 17.
+   Withholding for allowances is not computed automatically as of Odoo 17.
 The payroll user has to use the field “Withholding for allowance” under the other inputs table to manually add the total amount to be withheld across all allowances on that payslip.

-b.
-Extra pay items.
+2. **Extra pay items**.
 Unlike allowances, extra pay items are other inputs that add to the payslip’s gross and as such, to the withholding amount.
 A good example lies in regular sales commissions which are taxed at the same rate as the normal salary (unlike discretionary bonuses which fall under the ATO’s Schedule 5 and its corresponding salary structure).
-To configure such a custom pay item, go to Payroll ‣ Configuration ‣ Other Input Types and create a new entry with the code “EXTRA” as shown in the screenshot below.
+To configure such a custom pay item, go to :menuselection:`Payroll ‣ Configuration ‣ Other Input Types`` and create a new entry with the code “EXTRA” as shown in the screenshot below.

 .. image:: australia/PAY_11.png
    :align: center

-On the tab “Salary Computation”, the payroll user can verify whether all the pay rules have been computed correctly as per employee, contract and salary structure.
+On the **tab “Salary Computation”**, the payroll user can verify whether all the pay rules have been computed correctly as per employee, contract and salary structure.
 Here are a few guidelines to better understand the data.

 .. image:: australia/PAY_24.png
    :align: center

-#.
-Basic salary: amount from which tax-deductible lines can be subtracted
+1. **Basic salary**: amount from which tax-deductible lines can be subtracted
-#.
-Gross salary: amount subject to the taxes defined by the salary structure
+2. **Gross salary**: amount subject to the taxes defined by the salary structure
-#.
-Withholding: tax amount to be paid to the ATO
+3. **Withholding**: tax amount to be paid to the ATO
-#.
-Net salary: amount to be paid to the employee’s bank account
+4. **Net salary**: amount to be paid to the employee’s bank account
-#.
-Superannuation Guarantee: amount to be provisioned for quarterly payments to the employee’s super account
+5. **Superannuation Guarantee**: amount to be provisioned for quarterly payments to the employee’s super account
-#.
-Allowances & Extra pay items: these lines will show if other inputs are added to the payslip.
+6. **Allowances & Extra pay items**: these lines will show if other inputs are added to the payslip.
-#.
-Other lines: depending on the employee and contract specifics (Medicare, child support, salary sacrifice…)
+7. **Other lines**: depending on the employee and contract specifics (Medicare, child support, salary sacrifice…)

-When the payroll is satisfied with the payslip, they can click on “Create Draft entry” to generate a draft accounting journal entry that the accountant can review.
+When the payroll is satisfied with the payslip, they can click on **Create Draft entry** to generate a draft **accounting journal entry** that the accountant can review.
 Note that in the case of a payslip batch, this accounting entry will sum up balances from all payslips.

 Pay employees
 ------------------------------

 After a batch or a payslip’s journal entry has been posted, the company can proceed to pay their employees.
 The user can choose between two different payment methods.

-1. Pay the employee in batch via ABA file.
+1. **Pay the employee in batch via ABA file**.
 This is only possible from the payslip batch level.
 Please note however that it is always possible to include an individual payslip into an existing batch and as such, include it in an ABA file.
 To generate the ABA file, make sure that the batch’s journal entry has been posted.
-From the batch form view, click on “Create ABA File” and choose the desired bank journal.
-The newly generated ABA file will be available for download in the field “ABA File”.
+From the batch form view, click on **Create ABA File** and choose the desired bank journal.
+The newly generated ABA file will be available for download in the field **ABA File**.
 It is possible to re-generate the ABA file after applying corrections to existing payslips.

 .. image:: australia/PAY_13.png
    :align: center